 \section{Abstract}

-Extreme value theory has constructed asymptotic properties of the sample maximum under some parametric assumptions.
+Extreme value theory has constructed asymptotic properties of the sample maximum.
 This study concerns probability distribution estimation of the sample maximum.
-The traditional approach is parametric fitting to the limiting distribution - the generalized extreme value distribution; however, the model in finite cases is misspecified to a certain extent.
+The traditional approach is parametric fitting to the limiting distribution---the generalized extreme value distribution; however, the model in non-limiting cases is misspecified to a certain extent.
 We propose a plug-in type of nonparametric estimator that does not need model specification.
 Asymptotic properties of the distribution estimator are derived.
-The numerical performances of the parametric estimator and the nonparametric estimator are compared in this study.
-A simulation experiment demonstrates the obtained asymptotic convergence rates and clarifies the influence of misspecification in the context of probability distribution estimation.
+The simulation study numerically investigates the relative performance in finite-sample cases.

-This study assumes that the underlying distribution of the original sample belongs to one of the Hall class, the Weibull class and the bounded class, whose types of the limiting distributions are all different: the Fr\'{e}chet, Gumbel and Weibull.
-It is proven that the convergence rate of the parametric fitting estimator depends on both the tail index and the second-order parameter and gets slow as the tail index tends to zero.
-The simulation results are generally consistent with the obtained convergence rates.
+This study assumes that the underlying distribution of the original sample belongs to one of the Hall class, the Weibull class or the bounded class, whose types of the limiting distributions are all different: the Fr\'{e}chet, Gumbel or Weibull.
+It is proven that the convergence rate of the parametric fitting estimator depends on both the extreme value index and the second-order parameter and gets slower as the extreme value index tends to zero.
+On the other hand, the rate of the nonparametric estimator is proven to be independent of the extreme value index under certain conditions.
+The numerical performances of the parametric fitting estimator and the nonparametric estimator are compared, which shows that the nonparametric estimator performs better, especially for the extreme value index close to zero.
 Finally, we report two real case studies: the Potomac River peak stream flow (cfs) data and the Danish Fire Insurance data.

 {\it Keywords:} Extreme value; kernel type estimator; mean squared error; nonparametric estimation